kkruecke/cplus-documentation/notes/tree234.rst

       }

-      // It must be greater than the last key (because it is not less than or equal to it). child_index = totalItems; // new: see 'new code' comment just above. next = children[totalItems].get();
+      // It must be greater than the last key (because it is not less than or equal to it). next = children[totalItems].get();
       return false;
     }
     /*
      * Require: childIndex is within the range for the type of node.
      * Returns: child pointer.